-The overall durability of these animals is only average for plush toys, and some of our test pooches were able to immediately disarm or remove the squeakers.
+The overall durability of these animals is only average for plush toys, and some of our test pups were able to disarm or remove the squeakers immediately.
 Since there isn't any stuffing to protect them, they can more easily be crushed or removed for especially curious or destructive dogs.

 Available sizes: Small, Large

 Why You Should Trust Us

 We rounded up a diverse testing team of colleagues and their furry friends for a total of nine different dogs to test these toys.
 Our pack includes everything from sub-10-pound lap dogs to 130+ pound mountain dogs and everything in between.
 We have cuddly gentle giants, prey-driven hunting breeds, and high-energy ball chasers.
 We gave each pup a variety of toys and compared how each breed and personality responded to each product.
 After weeks of running, chasing, biting, chewing, cuddling, and puzzle-solving, we have a comprehensive evaluation of the best options for you and your four-legged friend.